AngeloDotNet/NET6CustomLibrary/README.md

 [![GitHub license](https://img.shields.io/github/license/AngeloDotNet/NET6CustomLibrary)](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/LICENSE)

-Library for .net 6 that avoids the duplication of the code that collects the tools that I often use in my private / working projects.
+Collection of tools mostly used in my private/work projects thus avoiding the duplication of repetitive code (only compatible with .NET 6).

 If you like this repository, please drop a :star: on Github!